sarvjeets/lakshmi/docs/lak.md

 or `--refresh` flag to `lak` command:

 ```
-# Reload all cached information.
+# Reload cached information such as prices etc.
 $ lak -r ...
 $ lak --refresh ...
 ```